 Because alcohol is a largely socially acceptable substance, alcohol addiction tends to start in an innocuous manner.
 Detecting the signs of alcoholism in yourself or a loved one is not always an easy process.
 Alcohol abuse also tends to start slowly and progress over a period of time.
 However, the dangers of alcohol abuse are well-documented and can be exacerbated if the person is using another drug at the same time.
 If you are concerned about a loved one’s drinking problem, it is never the wrong time to look for ways to help.

 Warning Signs of Alcoholism

 The signs of alcoholism can be subtle or they can be very obvious.
-Some people attempt to cover their problem drinking by consuming alcohol alone and may end up consuming it at other times of the day, such as the morning.
+Some people attempt to cover their drinking problem by consuming alcohol alone and may end up consuming it at other times of the day, such as the morning.
 If you are concerned that you may be showing symptoms of alcoholism, ask yourself the following questions:

 - Do you often end up drinking more than you intend?